-NEEM OIL is not a contact poison.
-It does not kill insect pests directly.
+Neem oil pesticide is deemed harmless for beneficial insects like butterflies & ladybugs since it doesn't target bugs that don't eat leaves.
 It is systemic in action, mainly affecting the feeding as well as growth and development of insects.
 Nothing will happen immediately even if you spray the oil on insects directly, so people often come to the conclusion that neem oil is ineffective.
-However once ingested by insects, Neem oil causes insects to reduce or cease feeding, can prevent larvae from maturing, reduces or interrupts mating behavior and, in some cases, the oil coats the breathing holes of insects and kills them.
+However once ingested by insects, Neem oil causes insects to reduce or cease feeding, can prevent larvae from maturing, reduces or interrupts mating behavior, and, in some cases, the oil coats the breathing holes of insects and kills them.

-There are many reasons to use NEEM OIL in your garden, but here are some of the most compelling reasons.
+There are many reasons to use NEEM OIL for plants in your garden, but here are some of the most compelling reasons.

 IT’S COMPLETELY ORGANIC & BIODEGRADABLE

 Since it’s derived from the neem tree, it’s a biodegradable compound and breaks down quickly.
 Most neem oil products are simply water, neem oil, and some kind of solvent or surfactant to help the oil and water mix together.

 It’s important to protect pollinators and neem plant friendly insects like bees, butterflies, and other beneficial bugs like ladybugs.
 While chemical insecticides and fungicides can damage such insects, NEEM OIL causes no adverse effects on these insects as these insects don’t eat the leaves of the plants.
 Neem oil primarily attacks bugs that feed on plant material by inhibiting their feeding and causing them to die off.

 EARTHWORMS WILL THRIVE

 Most conventional pesticides will kill off earthworms, removing a vital piece of your soil’s ecosystem.
 Neem won’t harm them, in fact, they’ll thrive in a neem environment.